SPF For Your Hair Exists — Here’s Why The Experts Want You To Start Using It

 ADVERTISEMENT

-"Sticks and sprays are also a great option for the part line," Dr. Zeichner says.
+"Sticks and sprays are also a great option for the part line," Dr Zeichner says.
 "You just need to make sure to rub in the product to ensure it makes it to the skin and doesn't just sit on the hair."
-My personal fave is Neutrogena's budget-friendly sheer mist (I buy it in packs of three) that boasts an impressive SPF 70.
+Refinery29's acting beauty director rates Garnier Ambre Solaire Super UV Protection Mist SPF50, £12.

+From the sunscreen experts at Sun Bum, this heat protector boasts not only UV protection but a handful of plant-based oils to shield hair from the sun and impart softness and shine.
+You'll need a targeted, broad-spectrum sunscreen of at least SPF 30 to protect your scalp but this is great for nourishing hair strands and prolonging colour.

+This affordable SPF 30 hair and scalp protector serves up broad-spectrum protection against UVA rays (associated with premature ageing and skin cancer) and UVB rays (responsible for sunburn).
+It absorbs pretty quickly so it won't leave your roots feeling uncomfortably greasy.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy or click on something we link to on our site, Refinery29 may earn commission.